ozone-his/ozone-docs/docs/implementers/enable-2fa.md

 # Enable Two-Factor Authentication (2FA)

 To enhance the security of your Ozone distribution, you can enable Two-Factor Authentication (2FA) for user accounts.
 This adds a layer of protection by requiring users to provide a second form of verification during the login process.
 Ozone comes with Keycloak as the default Identity provider (IdP) solution, which supports 2FA.
-Key

 In this section, we will cover the steps to enable 2FA in your Ozone distribution by modifying the Keycloak realm configuration.

 ## Overriding Ozone Realm Configuration

 By default, 2FA is disabled in Keycloak.
-To enable it, you need to modify the realm configuration file used by Keycloak in your Ozone distribution.
+To enable it, you need to modify the realm configuration file used by Keycloak in your Ozone distribution package.
 This file is located in the `distro/configs/keycloak/realms/ozone-realm.json` directory of your Ozone distribution.
 To override the default realm configuration, create a copy of the `ozone-realm.json` file from the `distro/configs/keycloak/realms/` directory and place it in the `configs/keycloak/realms/` directory of your Ozone distribution.

 The default Ozone realm configuration file will be overridden by the one in the `configs/keycloak/realms/` directory during the build process.
 Now, you can proceed to enable 2FA by modifying the copied `ozone-realm.json` file.
 In the next sections, we will guide you through the necessary changes to enable 2FA.